Klurifixus/Vigorous/README.md

 5. Automating the Script:

 You can run the Python script daily using a task scheduler.
 For Windows, you can use Task Scheduler.
-For Linux, you can use cron jobs.

-Notes:

-Remember to keep your service account JSON key confidential.
-Never expose it in public repositories.
-While you can use Gmail's SMTP for sending emails, it has daily limits.
-For a large number of users, consider using a dedicated email sending service.
-The above process is a basic overview and may require fine-tuning based on exact requirements.
-Remember to always respect privacy laws when handling and storing personal data, especially if it's health-related.